GInxh/GInxh.github.io/_posts/2018-04-18-high-performance-priority-queues-and-ruby.md

 the fibonacci heap runtime increased **123x**.

 You can change `RUBY_GC_MALLOC_LIMIT`, and you should tailor this limit to the size of your program or Rails application.
 In this case, the memory overhead required for the fibonacci heap contributes to the massively larger runtime.
-Increasing `RUBY_GC_MALLOC_LIMIT` for both would scale down the discrepency between the two performance time down, but not eliminate it.
+Increasing `RUBY_GC_MALLOC_LIMIT` for both would scale down the performance discrepency between the two, but not eliminate it.

 ###### delayed heap ordering